mikinakajima/MeltScalingLaw/README.md

 Tmelt = 6433.0 * (1.0 + (P - 175.0)/109.0)**(1.0/3.63) (P ≥ 175 GPa)
 ```

 where P is the pressure in GPa and T_melt is the melting temperature.
-It should be noted that In the previous version, the code used 0.011 instead of 0.0011 in the high pressure branch.
 To use the scaling law, please take the following steps.

 ## Getting Started